 Mexican labor law establishes that most contractual waivers of employee rights are void, including waivers of mandatory benefits, salary and rights upon termination.
 Employees are free, however, to sign voluntary resignations and settlement agreements in which they waive the right to sue and recognize that the employer does not owe them any back wages or benefits.

 Should there be an employee performance issue, a contract will protect you.
 Your contract should also include a reference to vacation pay and Aguinaldo.
 Mexican government labor boards where employees can file disputes are usually very pro-employee.
 Settlements of tens of thousands of pesos are not uncommon.
 At the time of termination, a signed document outlining the payment and reasons are critical.
+Changing the terms and conditions of employment, such as reduction of hours/pay which cause the employee to quit will require payment of full severance pay.

 I have more than 15 years of HR experience as well as my husband who has many years in HR at a senior level at the largest nuclear station in the world in Ontario Canada and at a hospital in New Mexico.